croct-tech/sdk-js/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "🚀 Feature request"
+name: "✨ Feature request"
-about: "I have a suggestion (and may want to implement it 🙂)!"
+about: "Suggest an idea for this project"
-labels: feature-request
+labels: enhancement
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## ✨ Feature request
+Please provide a brief explanation of the feature.

+### Motivation
+Please share the motivation for the new feature, and what problem it is solving.

+### Example
+If the proposal involves a new or changed API, please include a basic code example.

+### Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+Please describe the alternative solutions or features you've considered.

-**Additional context**
+### Additional context
-Add any other context or screenshots about the feature request here.
+Please provide any other context or screenshots about the feature request here.